VALUE-Leaderboard/DataRelease/README.md

 ## Visual Feature Extraction

-The downaloded features are .npz files, one file per video.
-We extract frame-level features at a fixed frame rate (1 feature every 1.5 seconds).
-If you wish to reproduce the feature extraction process, all feature extraction code are available at [here](https://github.com/linjieli222/HERO_Video_Feature_Extractor).
-Please follow the link for full instructions to extract the provided features.
+We extract frame-level features at a fixed frame rate (1 feature every 1.5 seconds) and save them into .npz file per video.
+To reproduce the feature extraction process, please follow the instructions and code released at [here](https://github.com/linjieli222/HERO_Video_Feature_Extractor).

 ## License